RaphaelHebert/nsdpy/docs/main.md

 - **nsdpy** is the name program called by the terminal.
 - **-r** or **--request** just two different ways to call the same option, the first one being the shorthand notation of the second one.
-- **COX1[Title]** is the user’s query to NCBI.
+- **"COX1[Title]"** is the user’s query to NCBI in double quotes.
 It is the same format as the one you would use to query the nucleotide database on [NCBI website](https://www.ncbi.nlm.nih.gov/).

 <ins>Example 2</ins>

-The following command will download the fasta files for all results available in genbank with COX1 in the title:
+The following command will download the fasta files for all results available in GenBank with COX1 in the title:

     nsdpy -r “((mitochondrion[Title] AND complete[Title] AND Bryozoa[Organism]”